-Technological advancements in modern vehicles have changed how we perform diagnosis.
+Technological advancements in modern vehicles have changed how we perform diagnoses.
 This course examines various methods of those enhancements of automotive drive systems, with major emphasis on electronic programing, and how to accurately repair them, using computers and scan tools.
 This course will require the student technician to build on current diagnostic routines into advance applications.
-Prerequisites: AUT 106, AUT 101, AUT 107, AUT 109, AUT 110.
-Instructor approval is required.
+Prerequisites: AUT 106, AUT 101, AUT 107, AUT 109, AUT 110, instructor approval is required.
+Credits: 4 Lecture: 2 Lab: 6